 Dieter Wemmer is a member of the Board of Directors.
+He serves as Chairman of the Board of Directors of Marco Holding, plc. and one wholly owned subsidiary of Marco Holding, plc.
 Furthermore, he is a member of the Board of Directors of UBS Group AG and UBS AG.
-Dieter Wemmer is also a member of the Audit Committee and the Compensation Committee of UBS Group AG.
+Dieter Wemmer is also a member of the Audit

+Committee, Governance and Nomination Committee and the Compensation Committee of UBS Group AG and UBS AG.

 Jørgen Kildahl is a member of the Board of Directors.
-He is Chairman of the Board of Directors of Nysäter Wind AB.
-He also serves as Deputy Chairman of the Board of Directors of Telenor ASA.
-Furthermore, Jørgen Kildahl is as a member of the Board of Directors of Hoegh LNG Holding Ltd and Alpig AG.
-He also serves as a member of the Audit Committee, Sustainability and Compliance Committee of Telenor ASA, the Audit Committee of Hoegh LNG Holding Ltd and the Governance Committee and the Strategy Committee of Alpiq AG.
-He also acts as senior advisor of Credit Suisse Infrastructure Partners.
+He is Deputy Chairman of the Board of Directors of Telenor ASA.
+Furthermore, Jørgen Kildahl is as a member of the Board of Directors of Höegh LNG Holding Ltd and Alpiq AG.
+He also serves as a member of the Audit and Risk Committee, Sustainability and Compliance Committee of Telenor ASA, the Audit Committee of Hoegh LNG Holding Ltd and the Governance Committee and the Strategy Committee of Alpiq AG.
+He also acts as senior advisor of Energy Infrastructure Partners.

-Hanne Sten Andersen, Poul Dreyer, and Benny Gøbel are Group Representatives and members of the Board of Directors.
+Benny Gøbel, Daniel Tas Sandermann and Ole Henriksen are Group Representatives and members of the Board of Directors.